Bangkok: Festivals and events

 The residents of Bangkok celebrate many of Thailand's annual festivals.
 During Songkran on 13–15 April, traditional rituals as well as water fights take place throughout the city.
 Loi Krathong, usually in November, is accompanied by the Golden Mount Fair.
 New Year celebrations take place at many venues, the most prominent being the plaza in front of CentralWorld.
 Observances related to the royal family are held primarily in Bangkok.
 Wreaths are laid at King Chulalongkorn's equestrian statue in the Royal Plaza on 23 October, which is King Chulalongkorn Memorial Day.
-The present king's and queen's birthdays, respectively on 5 December and 12 August, are marked as Thailand's national Father's Day and national Mother's Day.
+The previous king's and queen's birthdays, respectively on 5 December and 12 August, are marked as Thailand's national Father's Day and national Mother's Day.
 These national holidays are celebrated by royal audiences on the day's eve, in which the king or queen gives a speech, and public gatherings on the day of the observance.
 The king's birthday is also marked by the Royal Guards' parade.

-Sanam Luang is the site of the Thai Kite, Sport and Music Festival, usually held in March, and the Royal Ploughing Ceremony which takes place in May.
-The Red Cross Fair at the beginning of April is held at Suan Amporn and the Royal Plaza, and features numerous booths offering goods, games and exhibits.
+Sanam Luang is the site of the Thai Kite, Sport and Music Festival, usually held in March, and the Royal Ploughing Ceremony, which takes place in May.
+The Red Cross Fair at the beginning of April is held at Suan Amporn and the Royal Plaza, and features numerous booths offering goods, games, and exhibits.
 The Chinese New Year (January–February) and Vegetarian Festival (September–October) are celebrated widely by the Chinese community, especially in Yaowarat.

 Bangkok was designated as the World Book Capital for the year 2013 by UNESCO.

 Bangkok's first Thai International Gay Pride Festival took place on October 31, 1999.
 Pride Parades have also been held in Bangkok, with the first official parade held in 2022 under the name "Bangkok Naruemit Pride Parade".
 Pride Parades were announced to be a part of Bangkok's "12 monthly festivals" in 2022.

+Bangkok also hosts major international exhibitions, including the annual Bangkok International Motor Show, one of the largest automotive events in Southeast Asia.